My mother always told me if something sounds too good to be true, it probably is.

 Sounds exhausting to me.

-Mr. Skeptical also knows that getting 15 people a day on LinkedIn to raise their hand and book a call with you from organic traffic is next to impossible.
+Mr. Skeptical also knows to get 15 people a day on LinkedIn to raise their hand and book a call with you from organic traffic is next to impossible.

 Again, let's say you engage with people on LinkedIn and get 10% to book a call with you (If you can do that, I want to hire you to learn your secret).